deeheber/headless-claude-on-aws/README.md

 To test changes from a feature branch before merging, add `--source-version <branch>` as a top-level flag.
 That overrides the branch CodeBuild clones for the investigator repo itself (not the app repo being investigated).

-**In a real setup, you wouldn't run this by hand.** The point of the investigator is to fire automatically when a deploy breaks.
-A few common ways to wire that up (out of scope for this repo, but worth pointing at):

-- An EventBridge rule matching `CloudFormation Stack Status Change` events filtered on `detail.status-details.status` in `(CREATE_FAILED, ROLLBACK_IN_PROGRESS, UPDATE_ROLLBACK_IN_PROGRESS, UPDATE_FAILED)`, with a Lambda target that pulls the stack name + (if available) the commit SHA from your pipeline and calls `codebuild:StartBuild` with the right env vars.
-- A CodePipeline failure notification (via SNS or EventBridge) into a Lambda that does the same.
-- A CodeBuild pipeline-stage failure rule, same shape.
-- An SSM parameter "kill-switch" the trigger Lambda reads on each invocation, so you can pause automated runs during incidents without redeploying.
-Not in this repo because there's no auto-trigger here; the pattern lives in the trigger Lambda, not in the investigator stack.

 ## Watching results, and shipping somewhere

 Stream the build live: